-Reportedly, PacifiCorp has two groundwater wells located within the FERC boundary.
-The Renewal Corporation is currently coordinating with PacifCorp to see if these wells can be utilized to monitor groundwater levels.
+PacifiCorp has one groundwater well located near Copco No. 2 Village.
+The Renewal Corporation is currently coordinating with PacifiCorp to see if this well can be utilized to monitor groundwater levels.
 In addition, the Renewal Corporation proposes to install two groundwater wells surrounding Copco No. 1 Reservoir to collect groundwater level data.
+The location of these wells is presented on Figure 3-1.